Ministry of Transport (Singapore): Ministers

 The Ministry is headed by the Minister for Transport, who is appointed as part of the Cabinet of Singapore.
-The incumbent minister is S. Iswaran from the People's Action Party.
+The current structure of the ministry was established in 2001.
+Since the position was first created in 1968 under its predecessor agencies, every individual who has served as Minister for Transport has been a member of the People's Action Party (PAP).